t-siri/portfolio-2021/_pages/work/kindred-admin.md

 ---

 {% contentfor introduction %}
-During my employment with <a href="https://workingmouse.com.au/" target="_blank">WorkingMouse</a> I had the opportunity to work with Kindred a client in realestate.
+During my employment with <a href="https://workingmouse.com.au/" target="_blank">WorkingMouse</a> I had the opportunity to work with Kindred a client in real estate.

-The client wanted to change the realestate workflow and to do so, it required a client portal.
+The client wanted to change the real estate workflow and to do so, it required a client portal.

 Alongside this client portal we also created the <a href="/work-kindred-admin">Green Zone Portal</a>, which allows Kindred to communicate with clients promptly.
 {% endcontentfor %}